Where is Golgotha? Where did Jesus die? Church of Holy Sepulchre vs. the Garden Tomb

 Scottish doctor R.F.
 Hutchison insisted that Christ could not have died where the Church of the Holy Sepulchre now stood; because it was within the walls of the city and thus ran counter to a New Testament passage indicating that the crucifixion took place outside the city.

 He proposed a site, which was on the slope of the Mount of Olives.
-It began to get traction in Protestantism, but was rejected in 1884, by another Protestant, English war hero General Charles G. Gordon, came back from Israel.
+It began to get traction in Protestantism, but was rejected in 1884, by another Protestant, English war hero General Charles G. Gordon.
 Gordon proposed a skull-like outcrop and a nearby tomb now known as the Garden Tomb just outside the Damascus Gate.
 There was quick acceptance of this Protestant alternative to the Church of the Holy Sepulchre.
-Now Protestants had their own place where Jesus died. t was named "Garden Tomb" after it was proposed as the location of the crucifiction.
+Now Protestants had their own place where Jesus died.
+They named it the "Garden Tomb" after it was proposed as the location of the crucifiction.

 What's the problem with these new proposals for the location of Christ's death?